RaijmakersH/az900-labs/Instructions/Walkthroughs/12-Implement Azure Key Vault.md

 4. Once the secret has been successfully created, click on the **ExamplePassword**, and note it has a status of **Enabled**

-5. Click the current version, note the the **Secret Identifier**.
+5. Select the secret you just created, note the the **Secret Identifier**.
 This is the url value that you can now use with applications.
 It provides a centrally managed and securely stored password.

 6. Click the button **Show Secret Value**, to display the password you specified earlier.

+7. Click on the key vault Overview tab and take note of the DNS name.
+Applications that use your vault through the REST API will need this URI.

 Congratulations!
 You have created an Azure Key vault and then created a password secret in that key vault, providing a securely stored, centrally managed password for use with applications.